 Remember, it’s much more efficient and effective to reward your puppy for doing it the way you want rather than trying to punish your dog for the many ways they might be doing it wrong.

-Repeated punishment drives a painful wedge between dog and human that progressively divides and destroys the pet-owner relationship.
+Repeated punishment drives a painful wedge between dog and human that progressively divides and destroys their relationship.

 If you’re having trouble, seek help from a professional trainer.
 You can often sign up for low-cost group obedience classes or check social media or websites like Meet Up for dog obedience clubs that meet in your area.
+Many of these classes and meetups can be done online during the pandemic.
 Also, ask your vet or groomer.

 There’s never a need for extreme punishment.
 Why would any person treat their best friend like their worst enemy?
 Don’t do it.
 If you are getting frustrated and feel the need to punish, it’s time to call in a professional and get some help.